 Notes

-- If you cannot find a compliant brand of chipotle peppers in adobo then use dried chipotle peppers.
+- If you cannot find a compatible brand of chipotle peppers in adobo then use dried chipotle peppers.
 Boil 1-2 of the dried peppers in water until soft, about 5-8 minutes.
 Once soft, add them to the blender in place of the chipotles in adobo.

 - Complete all the steps as written, but omit the chipotle peppers.
 When the potatoes and the meatballs are cooked, separate the kids’ portions from the pot.